 The 17 rhinos were captured in KwaZulu-Natal, South Africa, and quarantined for six weeks in Imfolozi Game Reserve, After which they were flown from King Shaka airport in Durban to Lilongwe in Malawi, with every precaution taken to ensure their wellbeing throughout the process.
 From Lilongwe, they were then driven to their new home in Liwonde National Park, where they were released on Tuesday 12 November.

 Since their release, African Parks has intensively monitored the rhinos to ensure their health and successful adaptation to their new environment and all appear to be settling in well.
 Rangers conduct patrols daily and innovative technology has enabled the rhinos to be tracked on a live-time basis.
 Liwonde has been managed by African Parks in partnership with the DNPW since 2015.
 Since assuming management, we overhauled law enforcement and have worked extensively with communities to secure the park, where not a single rhino or elephant has been lost to poaching in two and a half years.
+The translocation was made possible with the support of Stichting Natura Africae, Vale Logistics and Save the Rhino International.
+WWF Belgium, The Wyss Foundation, and the People’s Postcode Lottery have provided key multi-year support for the overall management of these parks.

 17 black rhinos have made the historic journey from the Imfolozi Game Reserve in South Africa to Liwonde National Park in Malawi in one of the largest international rhino translocations to date spanning over 1,788.21 km (1,111.14 miles).